Elite-Cow/Crackpipe-Auto-Extractor-Monitor/README.md

-# Crackpipe Auto Extractor Monitor
+# Crackpipe Auto Extractor Monitor - A Crackpipe Assistant!
 This simple program monitors the [Crackpipe](https://crackpipe.de/) downloads directory and automatically extracts the data into the associated installations folder.

 Check out [Crackpipe](https://crackpipe.de/) - the decentralized gaming platform for 'alternatively obtained' games